Whether it be civil or defense, in the atmosphere or hard vacuum, precision motion is crucial to developing these technologies.

-New Way Air Bearings now offers externally pressurized air bearings for non-contact support of rotors during balancing operations.
-The non-contact air bearings eliminate damage to the rotor from hard rollers and the mess of oil film bearings in vacuum chambers.
-Most importantly the air bearings provide a more precise axis of rotation with a cleaner signal for higher resolution in balancing.
+We combine our radial air bearings —which utilize our Porous Media Technology™ —with special adaptive hardware.
+This eliminates damage to the rotor from contact with hard rollers as well as the mess of oil film bearings in vacuum chambers.
+Most importantly, the air bearings provide a more precise axis of rotation with a cleaner signal for high-resolution balancing.

-The radial friction is also near zero and so the heavy spot finds the low point of rotation when the air pressure is supplied to the air bearings.
-This improves the resolution in static balancing by an order of magnitude, because the static breakaway coefficient of friction of air bearings is 10 times lower than that of rolling elements for a typical roller stand, or horizontal-way static balancing set-up.
+The radial friction is also near zero, so the heavy spot finds the low point of rotation when the air pressure is supplied to the air bearings.
+This improves the resolution in static balancing by an order of magnitude because the static breakaway coefficient of friction is 10 times lower than that of rolling elements for a typical roller stand or horizontal-way static balancing set-up.

-In high speed or “at speed” balancing, the stiffness and damping function of the support bearings becomes critical for good balancing (Fig. 5).
-At least partly for this reason, large rotors are often balanced on their operational hydrodynamic oil bearings, although hydrodynamic oil bearings can make an oily mess of the rotor in vacuum environments.
+In high speed or “at speed” balancing, the stiffness, and damping function of the support bearings becomes critical for good balancing.
+This is why large rotors are often balanced on operational hydrodynamic oil bearings, even though these oil bearings can make a mess of the rotor in vacuum or cleanroom environments.
 This is especially an issue for motors and generators with electrical windings, but oil is still a mess for any bladed roller.

 Air bearings eliminate the need to flood, contain, and collect oil in a vacuum, and use so little air that vacuum pressure in the bunker is not affected.
 Air bearings’ unique, positive relationship between stiffness and damping, provided by their use of the squeeze film effect provides all the benefits of hydrodynamic bearings without the mess.The future of high-powered turbomachinery may be supported entirely on Porous Media air bearings for these exact reasons, per published works by General Electric’s Research Center